jupyter/notebook/docs/source/notebook.rst

 The notebook consists of a sequence of cells.
-A cell is a multi-line text input field, and its contents can be executed by using :kbd:`Shift-Enter`, or by clicking either the "Play" button the toolbar, or `Cell | Run` in the menu bar.
+A cell is a multi-line text input field, and its contents can be executed by using :kbd:`Shift-Enter`, or by clicking either the "Run Cell" button (which lloks similar to an audio player button) in the toolbar, or by selecting `Run` from the `Cell` menu.
 The execution behavior of a cell is determined the cell's type.
 There are four types of cells: **code cells**, **markdown cells**, **raw cells** and **heading cells**.

-Every cell starts off being a **code cell**, but its type can be changed by using a dropdown on the toolbar (which will be "Code", initially), or via :ref:`keyboard shortcuts
+You can change a cell's (which will be "Code", initially), using the cell type dropdown on the toolbar or with :ref:`keyboard shortcuts
 <keyboard-shortcuts>`.

 For more information on the different things you can do in a notebook,